csc301-2024-s/deliverable-1-37-edunexus/README.md

 *TODO: License Info Here*

-EduNexus is an educational support application designed to automate and personalize the report generation and student grade keeping process for schools in underprivileged and crisis-stricken regions.
+EduNexus is an educational support application designed to automate and personalize the exams report generation and student grade keeping process for schools in underprivileged and crisis-stricken regions.
 We are completing this project **without** a partner organization.
 ## Key Features
-- Offline result tracking and report generation
-- Visualize student results
+### Report Generation
+- **Automated Reports**: Quickly generate detailed student report forms with a few clicks.
+- **PDF Generator**: Create and share printable or digital PDF reports for each student.
+- **Performance Analyzer**: Offer personalized feedback by analyzing performance metrics to highlight strengths and weaknesses.

+### Student Information System
+- **Data Management**: Securely input and manage student data, including personal details, enrollment information, and academic records.
+- **Progress Monitoring**: Track student progress across various subjects and time periods.
+- **Visual Analytics**: Utilize bar and line graphs for a clear visual representation of academic performance.

+### Visualization of Student Results
+- **Graphical Displays**: Tools to graphically display student results, aiding in the comprehension of academic progress for both students and teachers.

-- Lightweight and easy to use
+### Lightweight and User-Friendly
+- **Ease of Use**: A focus on user-friendly design allows for quick adoption by educators with minimal training.
+- **Optimized Performance**: Runs efficiently on various hardware, ensuring accessibility even in regions with limited technological infrastructure.

+### User Management
+- **Access Control**: Manage user roles with different access levels to maintain data security and privacy.
+- **Simplified Workflow**: Easily upload data, generate reports, and download PDFs through a streamlined interface.

 ## Useful Links
 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/u3U9Ll19)